dspeyer/dspeyer.github.io/combat/index.md

 Not actually a thing you do, but a thing that can happen.
 The choice between attack penalty and error chance is made by the attacker.

+# Special Actions

+## Bull Rush

+A bull rush is an attempt to shove someone in a direction.
+It requires a standard action and at least 2 meters of movement.

+First make a weaponless melee attack (full body, through armor) that does no damage.
+If your target successfully dodges, you move through their space without effecting them (they may choose not to dodge if they are trying to contain you).
+If they successfully parry, you are stopped.

+If your attack succeeds, roll opposed strength checks.
+If yours is higher, you may move into their space.
+For every 5 points yours is higher by, you may shove them an additional meter.

+## Trip

+Make an attack roll (either unarmed or with a backhooked weapon) against the targets legs.

+If you hit, make a strength check opposed by target's strength or dexterity (their choice).
+If yours is higher, they fall prone.

+## Disarm

+To disarm someone, make opposed attack rolls with your respective weapons.
+If yours is higher by at least 5, they lose the weapon.
+If you used an unarmed strike, you now have their weapon.

+You can disarm someone of something that was not a weapon.
+They roll as if it were a weapon they were proficient with.

+If the item was on a sling, it remains attached to the original wearer.
+You still cause them to be no-longer-wielding it, and you can still take it, just not go anywhere.

+## Take Aim

+You may spend a standard action preparing to attack a target you can clearly see.
+You gain +2 on your next attack against this target.
+If you lose sight of the target for any reason, the bonus vanishes.

 # Feats

 **Combat Reflexes:** Gain reactions per round equal to your dex mod (if positive).
 If your dex mode changes during a round, resolve this as benefits you.